Pascal-J/type-system-j/README.md

 # type-system-j
-adds an optional type system to J language
+The J language is ultradynamic in that functions usually have no named parameters much less typed parameters.
+These files add an optional type system to the J language.

-to use, put all files in home folder.
-If placing them elsewhere, change paths for require lines.  typesys_test file will load all of the other files.
+to use, put all files in your home folder.
+If placing them elsewhere, change paths for require lines.  typesys_test file will load all of the other (2) files.

-The benefits of type system include
+The benefits of a type system include

 * catch errors in parts of a program due to changes in another part
 * document use of functions
-* Help compiler optimize code
+* Help compilers optimize code

 Nice to have features that this J system provides are: